StephenStaklinski/alphamissense_asns/README.md

 ## Comparative analysis of ASNS variant pathogenicity predictions by AlphaMissense and known ASNSD associated variants in the literature

 The goals of this repo are to:
+1. Provide a Snakemake pipeline to analyze the average AlphaMissense pathogenicity score for any UniProt ID.
-1. Perform a comparative analysis of predicted ASNS variant effects to known effects in the ASNSD literature.
+2. Perform a comparative analysis of predicted Asparagine Synthetase (ASNS) variant effects to known effects in the Asparagine Synthetase Deficiency (ASNSD) literature.
-2. Simplify the accessibility of data from AlphaMissense predictions for use by those caring for patients with a potential diagnosis of ASNSD.
+3. Simplify the accessibility of data from AlphaMissense predictions for those seeing patients with a potential diagnosis of ASNSD.

 ### AlphaMissense